 Investors should review our financial statements and publicly-filed reports in their entirety and not rely on any single financial measure in assessing the company and its financial results.

-Total net revenue - Total net revenue was $373.7 million and $483.1 million for Q2 2019 and 2018, respectively, a 23% decrease.
+Total net revenue - Total net revenue was $347.1 million and $440.6 million for Q3 2019 and 2018, respectively, a 21% decrease.
 This decrease was primarily due to decreased product sales that resulted from a significant reduction in sales and marketing activities, as described below, which was part of our effort to return to retail profitability.
 In January 2018, we shifted our retail strategy to aggressively pursue revenue growth and new customers with a large increase in sales and marketing expenses.
-We discontinued this strategy in August 2018 and have returned to a disciplined approach to marketing.
+We discontinued this strategy in August 2018 and have returned to a more disciplined approach to marketing.
 In addition, we have seen our revenues negatively impacted due to increased tariffs on goods manufactured in China, search traffic taking longer than expected to translate into purchasing customers, waning consumer confidence decreasing conversion on high dollar purchases industry wide, and other more general decreases in conversion.

-Gross profit - Gross profit was $73.9 million and $91.7 million for Q2 2019 and 2018, respectively, a 19% decrease, representing 19.8% and 19.0% gross margin for those respective periods.
-The decrease in gross profit was primarily due to the decrease in net revenue in the retail business.
-The increase in gross margin was primarily due to decreased product costs and decreased promotional activities, including coupons and site sales, due to our driving a lower proportion of our revenue coming from marketplace sales, which we recognize on a net basis.
+Gross profit - Gross profit was $69.5 million and $86.7 million for Q3 2019 and 2018, respectively, a 20% decrease, representing 20.0% and 19.7% gross margin for those respective periods.
+The decrease in gross profit was primarily due to the decrease in net revenue in the retail business described above.
+The increase in gross margin was primarily due to improvements in our promotional pricing strategy and a higher proportion of our revenue coming from marketplace sales, which we recognize on a net basis.
 These increases to gross margin were partially offset by increased freight costs resulting from the business closure of one of our freight carriers, cancellation of services with a freight carrier that failed to deliver acceptable service levels, and an increase in volume of large package shipments.

-Sales and marketing expenses - Sales and marketing expenses totaled $34.6 million and $94.4 million for Q2 2019 and 2018, respectively, a 63% decrease, representing 9.2% and 19.5% of total net revenue for those respective periods.
+Sales and marketing expenses - Sales and marketing expenses totaled $34.2 million and $55.3 million for Q3 2019 and 2018, respectively, a 38% decrease, representing 9.9% and 12.6% of total net revenue for those respective periods.
 This decrease in sales and marketing expenses was primarily due to our return to our historical focus on operational efficiency as we have shifted away from our aggressive retail marketing strategy from early 2018.
-As part of this effort, we significantly reduced spending in the sponsored search, display ads on social media, and television marketing channels.
+As part of this effort, we significantly reduced spending in the sponsored search and display ads on social media marketing channels.

-Technology expenses - Technology expenses totaled $33.2 million and $32.4 million in Q2 2019 and 2018, respectively, a 2% increase, representing 8.9% and 6.7% of total revenue for those respective periods.
-The increase was primarily due to a $435,000 decrease in outside service costs and a $413,000 decrease in technology licenses and maintenance costs.
+Technology expenses - Technology expenses totaled $32.8 million and $33.9 million in Q3 2019 and 2018, respectively, a 3% decrease, representing 9.4% and 7.7% of total revenue for those respective periods.
+The decrease was primarily due to a $435,000 decrease in outside service costs and a $413,000 decrease in technology licenses and maintenance costs.

-Net cash used in operating activities - Net cash used in operating activities was $65.9 million and $70.6 million for the six months ended June 30, 2019 and 2018, respectively.
-The $4.7 million improvement was primarily due to decreased losses.
+Net cash used in operating activities - Net cash used in operating activities was $89.2 million and $120.3 million for the nine months ended September 30, 2019 and 2018, respectively.
+The $31.1 million improvement was primarily due to decreased losses.